LEARNAcademy/syllabus/rails/active-record-intro.md

 ```

 **Delete**
 We may need to remove an item in the database.
-Just like edit, when we remove an item it first must be identified.
+Just like edit, when we remove an item, it must be identified first.

 ```
 > bella = Dog.find 2